ProgramLikeABeast/PinkBlue/README.md

 - Yang Xu, Senior Student at Penn State in Computer Science, is the tech lead,
 - Jichen Zhou, Junior Student at MICA, is the CDO

+## Tech Stacks
+### used
+- Dart as primary programming language
+- Flutter as Frontend Framework
+- Material UI for Widgets
+- Git for version control
+### to be used in the future
+- Google Firebase as serverless host
+- Amazon S3 as remote database
+- Microsoft Azure for cloud servce(computing)
+- Kubernetes(k8s) for managing containerlized workloads & services